 A little soya milk for brushing

 Preheat the oven to 200 degrees Celsius (400 F) Gas Mark 6.

-Now, startng at the top, fold over the pastry to form a plaited effect.
+7. Starting at the top, fold the pastry over the filling to form a plaited effect.
 Moisten the plaits with a little water where they cross over.
-Pull over pastry left at the ends to seal the ends.
-See picture below.
+Pull over the pastry left at the ends to seal the ends and keep the filling in place.

 8. Place on a baking sheet and brush liberally with soya milk and bake for 40-45 minutes or until golden brown and serve.